UCB-INFO-PYTHON/MIDS_python_showcase/README.md

 2. [Pathogen](https://ucb-info-python.github.io/Pathogen/)
 *by Sandip Panesar*
 [code](https://github.com/UCB-INFO-PYTHON/Pathogen)
-- Reason for selection: "" Prof. Kleemann
+- Reason for selection: "" Press [1] to play as a Virus.
+Press [2] to play as a Bacteria."
+Who has not wanted to do that! this creative game allows you to attack the body organ by organ.
+This twist on a fantasy game was a very nice mix of Sandip's triaining as a surgeon and his evolving skill as a data scientist. " Prof. Kleemann

 3. [Focused Me](https://ucb-info-python.github.io/focusedme)
 *by Fabio Scopeta Rodrigues*